 The story behind my first wine tasting ever

-Before I start with the story of my first wine tasting experience, I first have to write a quote I came across recently that made me laugh: *“I don’t know why they call it“ wine tasting”.
-After two glasses, nothing can be tasted anymore.“ A perfect description for everyone who drinks everything they taste during the tasting, but not completely accurate.
+Before I start with the story of my first wine tasting experience, I have to write a quote I came across recently that made me laugh: *“I don’t know why they call it“ wine tasting”.
+After two glasses, nothing can be tasted anymore.“ A perfect description for everyone who drinks all the wine during the tasting, but not completely accurate.
 The flavours can very well be discerned even after a lot more than two glasses, and I am living proof because I discovered ‘my wine’ only at the end of the tasting.
-As I tasted then, so I taste now 🙂

-Before my first, real tasting, I wasn’t some kind of wine drinker, I knew absolutely nothing about wines.
-Here and there I would drink a few glasses out of decency.
+Before my first, real tasting, I wasn’t some kind of wine drinker, I knew absolutely nothing about wine.
+Here and there I would drink when I was offered.
 Somewhere at some point, a merlot caught my eye and taste buds.
 I don’t remember how anymore, but it served a purpose, it was tasty enough and I could tell I had that one wine I always drink.
-I was a bit younger then and I still needed to give the impression that I knew what I was doing, what I liked or didn’t like, and that I understood everything, even wine.
-Not just wines, the whole oenology.
-What can I tell you, it was important to have an attitude.
+I was a bit younger then and still needed to give the impression that I knew what I was doing, what I liked or didn’t like, and that I understood everything, even wine.
+Not just wine, the whole oenology 🙂 What can I tell you, it was important to have an attitude.

 Also at that time, I started to gather experiences of everything that could be experienced, done and offered in terms of tourism in Slavonia and Baranja.
 At that time, tours and excursions with an emphasis on gastronomy and oenology had long been recognized and created, and I was quite enthusiastic about seeing a bunch of potential in my homeland.

 My heart has belonged to Baranja since childhood